genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 gcloud auth configure-docker us-central1-docker.pkg.dev
 ```

-Now, we can use the Docker `run` command to pulll the image from the Artifact Registry and jump into the container once it's running with Docker.
+Now, we can use the Docker `run` command to pull the image from the Artifact Registry and jump into the container once it's running with Docker.
 ```
-docker run -it us-central1-docker.pkg.dev/icts-precision-health/bfx-workshop-repo/$USER_CLEAN-gatk-depth-filter-image:tag1 /bin/bash
+docker run -it us-central1-docker.pkg.dev/icts-precision-health/bfx-workshop-repo/$USER_CLEAN-gatk-depth-filter-image:0.1 /bin/bash
 ```

 # Germline Variant Detection